eseidel/space_traders/README.md

 * Make saving take less time (log rolling or db?), also avoids dataloss.
 * Confirm planRoute is using PriorityQueue correctly.
 * Could await on somehting other than the network (e.g. a priority queue).
-* Add atmomic writes (write to a temp file and then rename).
+* Add atomic writes (write to a temp file and then rename).

-Early Game:
-* Probe should probably stay close to the main system to help find trades?
-* buy ship behavior on shipyard visit is causing us to buy ships instead of modules when we'd prefer modules.

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.